andreaspts/Analysis-of-financial-time-series-data-via-an-Ensemble-from-an-LSTM-neural-network-ARIMA-model/README.md

 Combining models through an **ensemble approach** leverages the complementary strengths of each: ARIMA captures linear, short-run dependencies while LSTM models non-linear, longer-run interactions.
 Empirical evidence suggests that ensemble forecasts often improve robustness, reduce overfitting, and yield lower error metrics than either model alone, particularly when model disagreement signals structural shifts or uncertainty.

-We train the models in the first file via mean squared error and then via maean absolute error but do not observe any qualitative difference.
+We train the models in the first file via mean squared error and then via maean absolute error in the second but do not observe any qualitative difference.
+MAE should in principle be stronger at large movements in short time.

 The goal of this projekt is to reproduce results on the ensemble approach presented in the publication Mochurad L., Dereviannyi A., “An ensemble approach integrating LSTM and ARIMA models for enhanced financial market predictions”, 2024, Royal Society Open Science 11: 240699, https://doi.org/10.1098/rsos.240699 and to critically discuss their work.